 Figure 1B describes the mechanistic details of the information transfer that takes place in the dilution process when combined with vigorous shaking.
 Classical fluorescence reveals that excitation energy transfer can take place over distances of up to 5 nm (Foerster, 1951).
-If the emitting and reabsorbing molecules have overtheir distance is 5 nm or less, the transferred energy can be used for a photo-chemical change, such as the isomerization investigated by Gole and Michels, 1995.
+If the emitting and reabsorbing molecules have overlapping emission and absorption spectra and their distance is 5 nm or less, the transferred energy can be used for a photo-chemical change, such as the isomerization investigated by Gole and Michels, 1995.
 Since there is no photo-excitation energy available we postulate a different effect: an excitation energy level transfer from agent molecules to domains within 5 nm.
 We assume that the free electron in the domain can easily accept the excitation energy levels of the agent.

 In Figure 1B component 1 is the small molecule with the homeopathic action of interest.
-All other components (except for the terminal H_a and H2O2, as well as the short-lived components 19, 20 and 21) are water clusters containing domains.
+All other components (except for the terminal H and H2O2, as well as the short-lived components 19, 20 and 21) are water clusters containing domains.
 In complex 3 the excitation level structure is transferred from component 1 to component 7 (or 8 or 10, see below).
 Complex 3 then dissociates into component 1 and a new component 4 which contains the transferred information.
 Component 4 contains the 'memory component' referred to by some homeopaths.
 Since component 4 contains the crucial information of component 1, it can act like component 1, forming the binary complex 5, which after the information (i.e., the excitation level structure of the original agent) transfer dissociates into two components 4.
-Figure 1C accounts for the presence of O2.
+Figure 1C accounts for the information copying process stabilizes the dopresence of O_o.